Domaniac/Disco-Elysium-Dialogue-Searcher/README.md

 # Disco Elysium Dialogue Searcher

+Purpose:
-Small flask project to find dialogue lines from Disco Elysium Final Cut Edition.
+Small Python flask project to find dialogue lines from Disco Elysium Final Cut Edition.
+This is run locally.

-Mainly used when I want to find Disco Elysium lines and https://fayde.co.uk/ is down.
+This is mainly used when I want to find Disco Elysium lines and https://fayde.co.uk/ is down.
 This is a much simpler program compared to that.
 This is for personal use and not in active development.

 Features:
 Filter lines from Disco Elysium by Actors and dialogue keywords